Rotterdam Ahoy: Current Ahoy complex

 In 2005, a (now removable) cycling track was built in Ahoy for the revived Six Days of Rotterdam racing event.
 The main arena building was comprehensively modernised between 2010 and 2011.
 The arena's overall capacity was increased, the capacity was increased by 5,000 (from 10,500) and could now hold around 15,000 spectators following the installation of new grandstands and extra seating.
 In addition to the new grandstands, Dutch lighting company Signify installed a new custom-made 1,000 m^{2} LED screen wall on the facade of the arena.

+In 2017, it was announced that a Pathé cinema would also be built adjacent to the forecourt.
+The artists' entrance to the main arena was renamed "Door Duncan" in 2020, in honor of Duncan Laurence (who was born in nearby Spijkenisse) who in brought the Netherlands its first victory in the Eurovision Song Contest since 1975.
 Since April 2021, the complex has been equipped with 5,200 solar panels which supply large events with sustainable energy 195 days a year.
+In December 2023, construction of a new parking garage began on Ahoy's old P3 parking lot.
+The new garage, in between the new Ibis hotel and Ahoy forecourt, has room for 628 cars and was expected to be completed in the last quarter of 2024.